Chocolate Snack Cake

-This is the easiest, no-fuss vegan sheet cake EVER.
+This is the easiest, no-fuss chocolate snack cake ever!
 Assembled in the same pan you bake it in, this cake has no eggs, no butter, and no milk, so you’re pretty much guaranteed to already have all the ingredients on-hand.
 It’s moist, fluffy, and topped with a fudgy chocolate wacky cake frosting for extra chocolatey-ness.

 Growing up, this was literally the only cake my mom ever made up.
 I mean I truly don’t remember her ever making any other cake recipe, and I was perfectly content with that because this cake is seriously all you need.